Official Seal of the Republic of Bookland The Way We Do Things in Bookland

 At the same time, we believe that systems of laws in many countries are so comprehensive that they deliver the message that one can and should do whatever is legal.
 Legal technicalities are invoked to justify what should be considered avarice.
 Rampant fraud, corruption of public discourse through the exercise of self-serving "public relations," and prurience are the result in many "developed" countries.

 In an optimocracysuch as Bookland, the commissions are responsible for both laws and official social norms.
 The difference between a law and a social norm is that the latter prescribes no punishment for violation but rather puts forth a standard of behavior that should be observed by residents and visitors.
+The only sanction against violation of a social norm is social pressure.
+And it works.

 A Sampling of Official Norms